Transitioning care for teenagers

-Parent involvement is an important part of every patient's treatment plan.
-Our team works with families through each step of patient care.
-Support and encouragement are also very important for patients during and after treatment.
+Parent involvement is an important part of every young person's treatment plan.
+Our team works with families every step of the way.
+Support and encouragement are also very important for teens and young adults during and after treatment.

 Encourage your teen to communicate directly with health care providers.

 Teach your child how to manage their specific health care needs as early as possible.